jlbali/typescript_node_react_crud/README.md

 USER-ROLE Model

 - Models and services definitions.
 Problems: no foreign key established for Users...
-- login.
+FIXED.
+- login screen and process.
+BUGS:
+    - Allows login with every kind of passowrd and user.
+    - ToDos got broken, with no token indication.
+    - Improve the layout and design of ToDoS.
 - CRUD for Users.